scenerystack/community/docs/reference/api/vegas/GameTimer.md

 # GameTimer

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/vegas/blob/main/js/GameTimer.ts](https://github.com/phetsims/vegas/blob/main/js/GameTimer.ts) for the most up-to-date information.

 ## Overview

 Game timer, keeps track of the elapsed time in the game using "wall clock" time.
 The frame rate of this clock is